okta/okta-developer-docs/packages/@okta/vuepress-site/code/oie/index.md

 * **Embedded**: These sample apps demonstrate how to embed the Okta Sign-In Widget in an app as a package dependency.

-Learn how to implement each approach with these Identity Engine SDKs and sample apps in the [Redirect authentication guide](/docs/guides/sampleapp-oie-redirectauth/) and [Embedded authentication guide](/docs/guides/oie-embedded-sdk-start-with-use-case/).
+Learn how to implement each approach with these Identity Engine SDKs and sample apps in the [Redirect authentication guide](/docs/guides/sampleapp-oie-redirectauth/), [Embedded authentication with SDK guide](/docs/guides/oie-embedded-sdk-overview/) and [Embedded authentication with Sign-In Widget guide](/docs/guides/oie-embedded-widget-overview/).

 Orgs using Identity Engine can also continue to use current SDKs and tools.
 You can find those SDKs for your stack from the [Languages & SDKs overview](/code/).